hackattendant/Lane-Detection-Python/README.md

 ### 2. Has a binary image been created using color transforms, gradients or other methods?

-I created a combined binary image using color and gradient thresholding as seen here
+I created a combined binary image using color and gradient thresholding in cell 5, as seen here

 ![alt text](https://raw.githubusercontent.com/peacockethan/CarND-Advanced-Lane-Lines-P4/master/output_images/3threhsold.jpg)